-The Competitive Education Program Guidelines and Request for Proposals (together, "RFP") are issued to solicit applications through a competitive process in order to establish grant and loan agreements for education projects in the region.
+The Competitive Education Program Guidelines and Request for Proposals (together, "RFP") are issued to solicit applications through a competitive process in order to establish grant agreements for education projects in the region.
 Funding will be considered for projects which result in an increase in the education and skill levels of the region's labor pools.
 Refer to Attachment B - Eligible Counties & Cities for Tobacco Commission Funding.

-Approximately \$2.0 million is available for the FY2024 Competitive Education Program.
+Approximately \$500,000 is available for the second round of the FY2025 Competitive Education Program.
 Applications seeking an award in excess of available funds will be rejected.
 While there is no formal limit on the amount of available funds that may be requested, a typical average award is approximately \$222,000.
-The application deadline is July 28, 2023.
-Award decisions are expected to be made at the Commission's meeting in October 2023.
+The application deadline is February 17, 2025.
+Award decisions are expected to be made at the Commission's meeting in May 2025.
+This round is limited to organizations for "shovel-ready" projects with immediate needs for support.
+Applications must document that the project must begin implementation within the next 6-12 months.
+Projects that do not appear to have an immediate need will not be considered until the FY26 funding round.